microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaConditionalAccessPolicy.md

 This example retrieves a specified conditional access policy in Microsoft Entra ID.

-- `-PolicyId` parameter specifies the conditional access policy ID.
+- `-PolicyId` parameter specifies the Id of a conditional access policy.

 ## Parameters